 Although many people are familiar with the activity of the natural world during the day (i.e. photobiology), few people are as familiar with similar activity at night.
 Humans are not the only species whose biological clock is controlled by day-night contrasts and the release of melatonin.
-Similar biological clocks are found in plants and animals wherein darkness plays a similar role19.
+Similar biological clocks are found in plants and animals wherein darkness plays a similar role.
 Wildlife depends on the darkness of the night and the study of this dependence is called "scotobiology".

 Research into the nocturnal environment is relatively recent compared to research into the daytime environment.
 This situation is changing with a growing body of literature documenting the sensitivity of the general ecology at night to artificial lighting.
-This mounting scientific evidence is documenting the profound impact of artificial light on the ecology of the night20.
+This mounting scientific evidence is documenting the profound impact of artificial light on the ecology of the night and the degradation it causes.